gcamp0730/dotfiles/readme.md

 4. Copy your public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 5. Clone this repo to `~/.dotfiles`
 6. Append `/usr/local/bin/zsh` to the end of your `/etc/shells` file
+7. Install Oh-My-Zsh - `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
-7. Run `install.sh` to start the installation
+8. Run `install.sh` to start the installation
-8. Restore preferences by running `mackup restore`
 9. Restart your computer to finalize the process
+10. Restore preferences by running `mackup restore`

 Your Mac is now ready to use!